paceholder/nodeeditor/README.md

 ### About this Fork

 This repository keeps master branch aligned with the original repository [paceholder/nodeeditor](https://github.com/paceholder/nodeeditor).

-In the develop branch can be found some fix or feature never merged in the original repository and some additional feature.
+In the **develop branch** can be found some fix or feature never merged in the original repository and some additional feature.
+The status of the current improvements can be found in issues tracker.
+However the main changes involve:
+* Copy/paste functionality.
+* Allow multiple connection for a single input port.
+* Subcategories for nodes.
+* Dynamic ports nodes.

 ### Purpose